Tyler-OBrien/workers-health-checks/readme.md

 Type = Currently, only http (not used)
 Method = HTTP Method, default GET
 ExpectedCode = Accepted HTTP Codes, defaults to 200, 201, 202, 203, 204, 205, 206, 207, 208, 226, 300, 301, 302, 303, 304, 305, 306, 307, 308
-ExpectedBodyContains = Case-sensitive, worker will download entire response as text and check if it includes this.
+ExpectedBodyContains = Case-sensitive, the worker will download the entire response as text and check if it includes this.
 CustomHeaders = Custom Request Headers.
 ```
 ### Clear All: